-Business Rates: As part of the current Business Rates Retention system, local authorities (the billing Authority, County Council and fire Authority) retain a proportion of 50% of any growth in Business Rates over and above a centrally established baseline after a system of tariffs and levies.
-The Retention system continues to be reviewed by
+Business rates: As part of the current Business Rates Retention system, local authorities (the billing authority, county council and fire authority) retain a proportion of 50% of any growth in business rates over and above a centrally established baseline after a system of tariffs and levies.
+The review of the Retention system has been subject to further delay.
+Therefore, as in previous years, no financial assumptions of a new system have been included with the Council's financial plans thus far.